facebookresearch/baspacho/README.md

 - [X] implement specialized solve for the case of "sparse elimination ranges" where the current per-supernode solve would be quite slow
 - [X] Benchmark results (bench + BAL comparing sparse elimination with optimizers)
-- [ ] small optimizer demo on BAL data
+- [X] Fully featured optimizer (direct and iterative solvers), with demo on BAL data

 ### Longer term todo:
+- [X] better heuristics in Node merge, test more configurations
+- [X] simple (non-coalesced) symmetric block matrix with mat-vec op, and iterative solver, possibly with mixed-precision preconditioner (fast "rough" factor as float, iterate on a double vector for improved precision)
 - [ ] handle singularity reporting size of non-SPD minor, possibly discard non-definite sparse-elim diagonal blocks
-- [ ] better heuristics in Node merge, test more configurations
 - [ ] optimize analysis and solve steps
-- [X] simple (non-coalesced) symmetric block matrix with mat-vec op, and iterative solver, possibly with mixed-precision preconditioner (fast "rough" factor as float, iterate on a double vector for improved precision)
 - [ ] investigate possible support of update/downdate ops (note that such support in CHOLMOD is only for simplicial decomposition, or decompositions are automatically converted to simplicial)

 ## Caveats
 * Only supernodal Cholesky is implemented.
 We focused on problems having at least a certain degree of interconnectedness, which will benefit of Blas libraries and parallelism.
 If working with a problem where simplicial would have better performance (eg banded matrix) just use Cholmod or Eigen.
-Also, because of this there is no support for update/downdate operations of factors.
+Also, there is no support for update/downdate operations of factors.
 Notice that given the strongly sequential nature of simplicial decomposition the GPU will not be a good fit either.
 * Only reordering method currently supported is Approximate Minimum Degree (AMD), this will probably be expanded and made more customizable in the future but this is the current status of things.
 * The block-structured type of matrices is builtin in the library, and while this presents advantages in